TonyTromp/HevyConnect/README.md

 - Click-to-upload fallback
 - Automatic download of converted FIT files
 - Processes the last activity from the CSV file
+- Option to include or exclude detailed sets in the FIT file
+- View and inspect FIT file contents
+- Automatic exercise name matching to Garmin exercise database
+- Calorie estimation based on workout duration and volume

+## Complete Workflow Guide

+### Step 1: Export Your Workout from Hevy

+1. **Open the Hevy App** on your mobile device (iOS or Android)

+2. **Navigate to Your Workout**
+   - Open the workout you want to export
+   - Make sure the workout is completed and saved

+3. **Export to CSV**
+   - Tap the **three dots menu** (⋮) or **share icon** in the top right corner
+   - Select **"Export"** or **"Share"**
+   - Choose **"CSV"** format
+   - The CSV file will be saved to your device or shared via email/cloud storage

+4. **Transfer to Your Computer**
+   - If exported to device storage, transfer the CSV file to your computer
+   - If shared via email, download the attachment
+   - If shared via cloud storage (iCloud, Google Drive, etc.), download the file

+### Step 2: Convert CSV to FIT Format

+1. **Open HevyConnect**
+   - Navigate to `http://localhost:3000` (if running locally)
+   - Or use the deployed version of HevyConnect

+2. **Upload Your CSV File**
+   - **Option A:** Drag and drop your Hevy CSV file onto the upload area
+   - **Option B:** Click on the upload area to open a file selector, then choose your CSV file

+3. **Configure Conversion Options**
+   - **Include sets in FIT file:** Check this box if you want detailed set information (reps, weight, duration) included in the FIT file.
+Uncheck if you only want workout summary data.

+4. **Wait for Conversion**
+   - The application will automatically process the last activity from your CSV file
+   - Activities are identified by matching title, start time, and end time
+   - A progress spinner will appear while processing

+5. **Download the FIT File**
+   - Once conversion is complete, the FIT file will automatically download
+   - The file will be named the same as your CSV file but with a `.fit` extension
+   - Example: `workouts.csv` → `workouts.fit`

+### Step 3: Upload to Garmin Connect

+1. **Log in to Garmin Connect**
+   - Open a web browser and go to [connect.garmin.com](https://connect.garmin.com)
+   - Log in with your Garmin account credentials

+2. **Navigate to Import**
+   - Click on the **"Activities"** tab in the top navigation
+   - Click on **"Import Data"** (usually found in the left sidebar or under a menu)

+3. **Upload the FIT File**
+   - Click **"Browse"** or **"Choose File"**
+   - Navigate to where you downloaded the FIT file (usually your Downloads folder)
+   - Select the `.fit` file (e.g., `workouts.fit`)
+   - Click **"Upload"** or **"Import"**

+4. **Verify Your Workout**
+   - After upload, Garmin Connect will process the file
+   - Navigate to **"Activities"** → **"All Activities"** to find your imported workout
+   - The workout should appear with:
+     - Correct start and end times
+     - Total duration (should match your Hevy workout)
+     - Sport type: Strength Training
+     - Exercise details (if sets were included)
+     - Estimated calories burned

+5. **Review and Edit (Optional)**
+   - Click on the imported activity to view details
+   - You can edit the activity name, add notes, or adjust exercise information if needed
+   - Garmin Connect may automatically categorize exercises based on the FIT file data

+## Troubleshooting

+### CSV File Issues
+- **"No activity found"**: Make sure your CSV file contains completed workouts with valid start and end times
+- **"CSV file is empty"**: Verify the file was exported correctly from Hevy and isn't corrupted

+### FIT File Import Issues
+- **"Invalid file format"**: Make sure you're uploading a `.fit` file, not the original `.csv` file
+- **"Import failed"**: Try converting again with the "Include sets" option unchecked
+- **Incorrect time/duration**: Verify your Hevy workout has correct start and end times

+### Exercise Name Issues
+- If exercises appear with incorrect names in Garmin Connect, the converter uses fuzzy matching to find the closest Garmin exercise
+- Some exercises may default to "Total Body" category if no close match is found
+- You can manually edit exercise names in Garmin Connect after import

 ## Development